johnha881/AWS-Projects/EventBridge-InProgress/README.md

 Event driven architecture with the use of EventBridge service.

 Services used:
-EventBridge
+- EventBridge
-SQS
+- SQS
-Step Functions
+- Step Functions
-SNS
+- SNS

 Advantage of this type of architecture:
 1. Producers and Consumers are decoupled.
 By being independent of each other, scaling would be less of an issue.
-2. Filtering and Routing to the correct target depending on the rules stated.
+2. Filtering and routing to the correct target depend on the rules specified.

 **Setup**